Sir-josh01/Gallery-slideshow/README.md

 ## Overview

-Built a fancy Image Gallery that displays static images with a nice rotating feature with HTML, CSS and  Vanilla JavaScript.
+The Image Carousel is a fundamental user interface component designed to efficiently showcase a collection of images or content in a compact, cyclical manner.
+Developed entirely using vanilla JavaScript, HTML, and CSS, this project demonstrates mastery of dynamic content manipulation and modern front-end interaction..

 ### The challenge